 Oh boy.
-Since the weather is still flip-flopping worse than Mitt Romney and leaving me feeling worse for the wear, I confiscated my laptop and ferreted it away to the bedroom.
+Since the weather is still flip-flopping something fierce and leaving me feeling worse for the wear, I confiscated my laptop and ferreted it away to the bedroom.
 Hubs can deal when he gets back from class and just do his homework instead of whatever it is he does all day, because I need to finish this post already.
 Remember these?

 The biscuits have returned!

 Well, I guess you kinda need the gravy recipe to make them look like that.
 So, without further adieu (screw you, ‘ado’ sounds like the noise my derpy dog makes), Gluten-Free White Sausage Gravy.